pcrawfor/iap_verifier/README.md

       // do something with the verification info...
     });

-The callback has four params sent back to it, these are:
+The callback has three params sent back to it, these are:

 * isValid - boolean indicating that the receipt has valid or the auto-renewing subscription is active
-* statusCode - the status code returned by Apple's server
 * message - the message associated in Apple's system with the statusCode
 * data - the receipt data returned by Apple's server